icambron/twix.js/docs/docs.markdown

-#Twix.js

 Twix.js is a [Moment.js](http://momentjs.com) plugin for working with time ranges.
-Use it to manipulate, interrogate, and [intelligently format](#smartFormatting) a block of time.
+Use it to manipulate, interrogate, and [intelligently format](#smart-formatting) a block of time.
 You can find the source on [Github](http://github.com/icambron/twix.js) and the docs here.

 ##Getting started